-Operational risk is inherent in all activities within the organisation, including in outsourced activities and interactions with external parties.
-The Information Security Risk Policy are also important components of the Bank's operational risk framework.
-The management of operational risk is an integral part of the Bank's handling of its risks with key processes in place, including change risk management and approval process on key initiatives (including targeted initiatives for outsourced activities) and incident reporting.
+The Information Security Risk Policy is also an important component of the Bank's operational risk framework.
+The management of operational risk is an integral part of the Bank's handling of its risks with key processes in place, including but not limited to Risk and Control Self-Assessment (RCSA), change risk management and approval process on key initiatives (including targeted initiatives for outsourced activities), exception management, incident reporting, new product approval process, etc.